 A short section with rock outcroppings provides interesting scenery on your way south.

-Further along the trail takes on a more rolling, turning course.
-This section reminded us of the Emerald Necklace Trail.
-Here the surface is about 8' wide and does a good job of avoiding too many sharp turns.
+Further along the trail takes on a more rolling, turning course and does a good job of avoiding too many sharp turns.

 The southern part of the bikeway splits into 2 trails just after you ride over the Rt.
 8 overpass.
 A sign marks the split.
 Continue straight ahead and you're on your way to Silver Springs Park in Stow.
 Turn right and you're traveling to Silver Lake and Munroe Falls.
 Regardless of which route you choose, the entire southern end of the trail is tied together to form one large loop.
 This is accomplished using bike route signs to direct you along streets between trail sections.